hackolade/fetch/README.md

 1. Start the application with `npm run test:app:cert`.
 It should render all connections with a green background.
 1. [Optional] You can remove the certificate using the *Windows Certificate Manager* (search for `certmgr.msc` in the *Start* menu).

-## Test connection through a proxy
+### [OS] Test connection through a proxy

-In this case, the app connects to the server through a proxy.
+In this case, the app connects to the server through a proxy that has been configured in the OS.

 :white_check_mark: **Linux**: this case is covered by the automated tests.
 Note that the proxy is configured through the environment variables `HTTP_PROXY` and `HTTPS_PROXY`, which is the standard way of configuring proxies in Linux.